 The compound power of super is enhanced by the fact super is treated favourably tax wise.
-Investment earnings - the money your super money earns - is usually taxed at just 15%.
-Additionally, voluntary non-concessional contributions - those you transfer into your super fund from your after-tax pay without claiming a tax deduction - can be made up to a total of $100,000 a year.
-You can also make voluntary concessional contributions by having a salary-sacrifice agreement with your employer.
-These are taxed at just 15% like your Super Guarantee, so it's another way for your teen to get more dollars into their super fund and potentially pay less in tax.
+Investment earnings - the money your super account balance earns through being invested - is generally taxed at just 15%.
+Voluntary non-concessional contributions – meaning contributions that you make into your super fund from your after-tax pay without claiming a tax deduction - can be made up to a total of $110,000 a financial year without any additional tax.
+You can also make voluntary concessional (before tax) contributions to your super account by having a salary-sacrifice agreement with your employer.
+These concessional contributions are taxed at just 15%, so it's another way for you to get more dollars into your super account and potentially pay less in tax.

 The First Home Super Saver Scheme

-Starting early with building super could allow your teenager to buy a house earlier, thanks to the First Home Super Saver Scheme (FHSSS).
-The FHSSS lets you save money for your first home inside your super.
-Because super is taxed at the concessional rate of 15% (compared to higher rates of personal income tax), first home owners could save up more quickly within super.
-You could also make non-concessional (or after-tax) contributions into your super for the same purpose.
-When you’re ready to buy a house, you apply to release your voluntary contributions and related earnings (up to $30,000 in contributions plus the investment returns).
+Starting early with building super could allow you to save a deposit to buy a house earlier, thanks to the First Home Super Saver Scheme (FHSSS).
+The FHSSS lets you save money for your first home through your super account.
+Because super is taxed at the concessional rate of 15% (compared to higher rates of personal income tax), there is the potential to save a house deposit quickly within super.
+When you’re ready to buy a house, you can apply to release your voluntary contributions and related earnings (up to $30,000 in contributions plus the investment returns).
 You need to be at least 18 years of age and fulfil other eligibility requirements for the money to be released.

 Other ways to make the most of superannuation

 In addition to concessional and non-concessional contributions, young and old people alike can take advantage of government co-contributions to maximise their money in super.
-For example, if your teen makes less than $52,697 per year (before tax) and make after-tax super contributions, the government could make as much as $500 in co-contributions into his or her super.
-How much the government contributes will depend on how much your child contributes in after-tax contributions and their income level.
+For example, if your total income for the financial year is less than the high income threshold (before tax) and you make non-concessional (after-tax) contributions to your super account, the government could make as much as $500 in co-contributions into your super.
+How much the government contributes will depend on how much you contribute in after-tax contributions and your income level.
+Additional eligibility requirements apply.

-Additionally, your teen could also take advantage of the low income superannuation tax offset if he or she earns less than $37,000.
-You'll get a tax offset of 15% of the annual concessional contributions made by you or your employer, up to $500 a year.
-This is paid into the super account.
+Additionally, you could also take advantage of the low-income superannuation tax offset (LISTO) if you earn less than $37,000 in a financial year.
+If you’re eligible, you'll receive a tax offset of 15% of the annual concessional (before tax) contributions you or your employer makes to your super account, up to $500 a year.
+The LISTO is paid directly into your super account if you’ve added you TFN to your account.

-As a parent, it's useful to realise your teen is well placed to benefit from superannuation so you can help them incorporate a super strategy into their long-term financial plan.
-The key is to choose the right super fund from the start so a lower super balance won't be eroded by high account fees.
-Making voluntary, extra contributions from a young age also gives the money a longer time frame to grow.
-Additionally, things like the FHSSS and other government initiatives could help them leverage super to buy a house and save on tax.
+As a young person, it's useful to realise you’re well placed to benefit from superannuation so you can incorporate a super strategy into your long-term financial plan.
+The key is to choose the right super fund from the start, so a lower super balance won't be eroded by high account fees.
+Making voluntary, extra contributions from a young age also gives your super money a longer time frame to grow.
+Additionally, things like the FHSSS and other government initiatives could help you leverage your super balance to buy a house and save on tax.

-At Student Super, we know that being a student isn’t always easy, so it’s important that your teenager makes the most of the benefits that come from super.
+At Student Super, we know that being a student isn’t always easy, so it’s important that you make the most of the benefits that come from super.
 Contact our team today to get your super account set up.